srwareham/timeleft/README.rst

 Features
 --------

-- Both bits and bytes are supported as file and speed units are supported (don't let your ISP pull the wool over your eyes there).
+- Both bits and bytes are supported as file and speed units (don't let your ISP pull the wool over your eyes there).
 Accordingly, Timeleft is case-sensitive in that it distinguishes between B and b (i.e., 1MB = 8 Mb; all other characters *should* be case independent).

 - Speed units can take the format of B/s or Bps (e.g., both 1MBps and 1MB/s are accepted).